COMP2150-24s1/level-design-assessment-leviofliccat/README.md

 Reflect on how iterative design helped to improve your level.
 Additional prototypes and design artefacts should be included to demonstrate that you followed an iterative design process (e.g. pictures of paper prototypes, early grey-boxed maps, additional storyboards of later gameplay sequences, etc.).
 You can also use this section to justify design changes made in Unity after you drew your level design maps shown in section 3.

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

+e.g. greyboxing the basic geometry of the level; discovered the jump height is very high so adjusted the beginning encounter/s to achieve the desired effet (e.g. cant skip sections or backtracking whatever)
+-	The acid pit in section 2 – found that it wasn’t necessary to achieve its original purpose anyu more?
+Removed to improve visual clutter/?

 ## Generative AI Use Acknowledgement